MajoraMoon/LunaScape/README.md

 # LunaScape – Simple Video Player with SDL3, FFmpeg, and OpenGL
-(A KDE Plasma-optimized video player using `kdialog` for file selection)
+(An extremly simple KDE Plasma video player using `kdialog` for file selection)

 ## Dependencies